andf-crl/docs/v2.0/demo-automatic-cloud-migration.md

 ## Step 1.
 Install prerequisites

-In this tutorial, you'll use CockroachDB, the HAProxy load balancer, and CockroachDB's version of the YCSB load generator, which requires Go.
+In this tutorial, you'll use CockroachDB, the HAProxy load balancer, and CockroachDB's [version](cluster-settings.html#setting-version) of the YCSB load generator, which requires Go.
 Before you begin, make sure these applications are installed:

-- Install the latest version of [CockroachDB](install-cockroachdb.html).
+- Install the latest [version](cluster-settings.html#setting-version) of [CockroachDB](install-cockroachdb.html).
 - Install [HAProxy](http://www.haproxy.org/).
 If you're on a Mac and using Homebrew, use `brew install haproxy`.
-- Install [Go](https://golang.org/doc/install) version 1.9 or higher.
+- Install [Go](https://golang.org/doc/install) [version](cluster-settings.html#setting-version) 1.9 or higher.
 If you're on a Mac and using Homebrew, use `brew install go`.
-You can check your local version by running `go version`.
+You can check your local [version](cluster-settings.html#setting-version) by running `go [version](cluster-settings.html#setting-version)`.
-- Install the [CockroachDB version of YCSB](https://github.com/cockroachdb/loadgen/tree/master/ycsb): `go get github.com/cockroachdb/loadgen/ycsb`
+- Install the [CockroachDB [version](cluster-settings.html#setting-version) of YCSB](https://github.com/cockroachdb/loadgen/tree/master/ycsb): `go get github.com/cockroachdb/loadgen/ycsb`

 Also, to keep track of the data files and logs for your cluster, you may want to create a new directory (e.g., `mkdir cloud-migration`) and start all your nodes in that directory.